techidaily/site-location-social/source/_posts/in-2024-how-to-change-your-infinix-zero-5g-2023-turbo-location-on-life360-without-anyone-knowing-drfone-by-drfone-virtual-android.md

 To get your real location back, you will have to reboot your Infinix Zero 5G 2023 Turbo.
 But you can only do this only 3 times for free.
 Also, this trick works on any iPhone running on iOS 12 and older.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6xGqSETroqA?si=4C1GPgXi-AksR_oO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 4.
 Use Location Faking App from Google Play (Android Specific)

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DxUX4R6Cf7c?si=prHevNQJivSkIfUt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 4.1.
 How to Select a Good App to Fake Location?